eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_19<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For the verification of a WIA or KA, a PID Provider SHALL accept the trust anchors in the Wallet Provider LoTE(s) it needs.
+For the verification of a WIA or KA, a PID Provider SHALL accept the Wallet Provider trust anchors it needs, as published by the Commission in the Wallet Provider LoTE.

-*Note: a) The Wallet Provider LoTE is explained in [Topic 31](./annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31-notification-and-publication-of-pid-provider-wallet-provider-attestation-provider-access-certificate-authority-and-provider-of-registration-certificates). b) It is not mandatory for a PID Provider to accept all Wallet Provider LoTEs, if there are multiple.
+*Note: a) The Wallet Provider LoTE is explained in [Topic 31][topic-31]. b) It is not mandatory for a PID Provider to store all Wallet Provider trust anchors.
 This is because it is not mandatory for a PID Provider to accept all certified Wallet Solutions in the EUDI Wallet ecosystem.
-Each PID Provider will choose which LoTEs they need to subscribe to.*
+Each PID Provider will choose which trust anchors they need to use.*

 </div>
 </div>